kyma-project/test-infra/development/tools/cmd/yamlmerge/README.md

 ## Overview

 This command line tool enables merging yaml files into one single file.
-For the operation to work, the yaml files must follow the path with a given extension.
-For example, the tool creates a `starter.yaml` file from the component configurations residing under the `/prow/cluster/components` path, and puts the file under  `/prow/cluster/starter.yaml` if called like so:
+For the operation to work, the yaml files must follow the same source path.
+For example, the following command allows the tool to merge the component configurations residing under the `/prow/cluster/components` path and place the resulting target file under `/prow/cluster/starter.yaml`.
 ```bash
 go run main.go -path /prow/cluster/components -target /prow/cluster/starter.yaml
 ```

-If `starter.yaml` in the given path does not exist it will be created.
+>**NOTE**:  If the `starter.yaml` file does not already exist under a given path, it will be created.

 ## Usage